thomvaill/tads-boilerplate/README.md

 You can still edit this file by running `./tads ansible-vault production edit ansible/group_vars/production_encrypted.yml`.
 Always check that you do not commit a unencrypted version of this file by mistake.

 ### 7.a.
-Create, provision and deploy your production environement with Terraform
+Create, provision and deploy your production environment with Terraform

-Now that everything is fine locally, it is time to create and deploy your production environement!
+Now that everything is fine locally, it is time to create and deploy your production environment!

 The `terraform/environments/production` is an AWS example.
 PRs are welcome for other providers!
 To make it work, you should: